CSCI-360-2022/Cougar-Devs/README.md

 # Welcome to the Cougar-Devs!!

-## All files uploaded to this point are PDF documents.
-No extra steps required to open the files
+## All Team Deliverable Files are PDF's and don't require any extra steps to download
+## Code files are implemented in Java, and is supported on several IDE's